Peru: Tourism

-The places most visited by tourists are the cities of Lima and its historic center, Cusco, which is characterized by its Inca and colonial architecture but its main attractions are the Sacred Valley of the Incas and Machu Picchu.
-Other famous places in Cusco include Qorikancha, Ollantaytambo, Písac and many more.
-Arequipa is also a large tourist destination, for the historic center, also for the Colca Canyon and finally Puno through Lake Titicaca.
-The main tourist circuit of the country is the southern circuit, which includes cities such as; Ica, Nazca, Pisco, Paracas, Ayacucho, Puerto Maldonado and others with architectural, cultural and natural attractions.
-The second most important route is the Callejón de Huaylas, in the department of Áncash, headquarters of adventure tourism and the main point of reference for New Andean gastronomy.
-Peru has 14 World Heritage Sites and 15 national parks.

-Peru has many other tourist routes.
-Among these are those of the Mantaro River valley with the city of Huancayo as one of its axis, and the Tarma Valley as another axis, which in turn is the entrance to the central jungle and the northern city of Trujillo where Chan Chan is located, the largest adobe citadel in the world, the traditional spa of Huanchaco and the Huacas del Sol and de la Luna belonging to the Chimú culture.
-Chiclayo, Piura and the rainforest city Iquitos are also very popular destinations.
-According to the Ministry of Foreign Trade and Tourism, the visit of foreign tourists increased by 7% during 2015 and would have generated US$3.5 billion in foreign currency for the country.
+The places most visited by tourists include Lima and its historic center, along with Cusco, which is characterized by its Inca and colonial architecture and its main attractions, the Sacred Valley of the Incas and Machu Picchu.
+Other notable locations in the Cusco region include Qorikancha, Ollantaytambo, and Písac.
+Arequipa is also a major tourist destination for its historic center and the Colca Canyon, as is Puno through Lake Titicaca.
+The country's primary tourism route is the southern circuit, which includes destinations such as Ica, Nazca, Pisco, Paracas, Ayacucho, and Puerto Maldonado, offering various architectural, cultural, and natural attractions.
+The second most important route is the Callejón de Huaylas, located in the Department of Áncash, which serves as a center for adventure tourism and a primary reference point for New Andean gastronomy.
+Peru features several other notable tourist routes.
+These include the Mantaro River valley, with the city of Huancayo as one of its axes, and the Tarma Valley, which serves as an entrance to the central jungle.
+In the north, the city of Trujillo is home to Chan Chan, the largest adobe citadel in the world, as well as the traditional seaside resort of Huanchaco and the Huacas del Sol y de la Luna of the Chimú culture.
+Chiclayo, Piura, and the rainforest city Iquitos are also popular destinations.
+Peru has 13 World Heritage Sites and 15 national parks.